Sequel Venture Partners

 Series A in 2000

-Productbuzz Inc. is a company that specializes in creating product-focused websites aimed at connecting manufacturers and distributors with potential buyers.
-Established as an independent entity in January 2000 after spinning off from Bcandid, Productbuzz provides essential industry-specific product information to buyers, facilitating informed purchasing decisions.
-Through its platforms, the company serves as a valuable resource for both suppliers seeking to reach new customers and buyers looking for detailed insights into various products.
+Productbuzz Inc. is a company that specializes in developing product-focused websites aimed at connecting manufacturers and distributors with potential buyers.
+Established as an independent entity in January 2000 after spinning off from Bcandid, Productbuzz provides a platform where buyers can access industry-specific product information.
+The company's mission revolves around facilitating communication and transactions between suppliers and consumers within various sectors.

 AdminiQuest